 Contents

-The Ngorongoro crater is a unique safari destination in the northeast of Tanzania.
+The Ngorongoro Crater is a unique safari destination in the northeast of Tanzania.

-How Ngorongoro Crater was formed?
-Africa Eden Garden
+How was Ngorongoro Crater formed?

-Ngorongoro crater is named “Eden Garden for Africa”.
+Ngorongoro Crater is named “Eden Garden for Africa”.

 This magical destination is made up of a vast caldera, formed more than 2.5 million years ago.

-How is Ngorongoro crater this time?
+How is Ngorongoro Crater this time?

 With an impressive size of over 600 meters deep, with beautiful crater walls around the Ngorongoro crater edge covering around 259 Km

-This will give you the best reasons to visit Ngorongoro crater
+This will give you the best reasons to visit Ngorongoro Crater.

 1. When is the best time to visit Ngorongoro Crater?